Ifiht/Xinu-on-Virtualbox/README.md

 2. Download and extract the tarball of the two virtual machines you'll need to develop Xinu: [xinu-vbox-appliances](ftp://ftp.cs.purdue.edu/pub/comer/private/Xinu/xinu-vbox-appliances.tar.gz)

->  *Xinu runs in this configuration on the back-end machine built to boot from a private network hosted on the develop-end machine, using the pre-build image that is also hosted on develop-end and made available via sftp*
+>  *Xinu runs in this configuration on the back-end machine built to boot from a private network hosted on the develop-end machine, using the pre-build image that is also hosted on develop-end and made available via tftp*

 3. Import both VM's into VBox, using default settings and changing no options.